4/21/26

 be among you and remain with you always.
 Amen.

 Thanks be to God.
+Alleluia!

-St. Paul’s Church, Charlottetown, PEI
+St. Paul’s Parish, Charlottetown, PEI

 Almighty God,